Why Can't I Stop Thinking About Someone? Effective Strategies to Stop Obsessing

 Why Your Brain Goes Into "Fix-It" Mode

-In Acceptance and Commitment Therapy, there is a theory that our brain has evolved to function like a problem-solving computer.
+In Acceptance and Commitment Therapy, the theory is that our brain has evolved to function like a problem-solving computer.
 When faced with an unresolved issue involving someone we consider important (whether their significance is real or imagined), our brain kicks into overdrive, analyzing ways to "fix" the situation.

 The qualities of a person we might become obsessed with often fall into one of these categories: